nanopool/nanominer/README.md

 coin=grin
 wallet = mtfupx6jlmu8e17o
 ```
+**Pascal algo auto detection is supported only for Nanopool and solo mining.
+You must manually specify "RandomHash2" algo for other pools after hardfork.**
-Example of a complete file for PascalCoin:
+Example of a complete file for Pascal:
 ```
 [RandomHash]
 wallet = 123456-77